At Mai Po Marshes Nature Reserve you can enjoy impressive wildlife spectacles.

 While such dramas are unusual during my visits, I find this is a good area for seeing eagles.
 Especially imperial eagle, which is among the globally threatened species found at Mai Po each year.
 Often, one or two imperial eagles are perched atop a small tree – regal birds with golden-yellow hindnecks crowning their dark plumage, and powerful bills.
 When one takes flight, the ducks leap into the air, and swirl in flocks of hundreds before settling again, and watching.
 Without the benefit of surprise, the eagles shouldn’t catch healthy ducks – if they stay alert.

-Deep Bay is one of two key winter and migration sites for black-faced spoonbills: more than a fifth of the world population occur each year.
+Deep Bay is one of two key winter and migration sites for black-faced spoonbills: around a fifth of the world population occur each year.
 They scatter throughout much of the wetland to hunt fish and shrimps in shallow water.
 From mid-morning to late afternoon, they often gather at Mai Po ponds to rest, heads and bills tucked into wing feathers.

 Trails – and the Boardwalk

 Mai Po was originally a collection of shrimp ponds that were dug out from the mangroves.
 Petitioned by birdwatchers in the 1970s, the Hong Kong government declared Mai Po a site of special scientific interest, and in 1985 the Mai Po Marshes Nature Reserve was established, and managed by WWF Hong Kong.